-If you are still worried about the clumpy or chunky appearance of refrigerated breast milk, you might need to smell it.
+If you are still worried about refrigerated breast milk’s clumpy or chunky appearance, you might need to smell it.
 Spoiled breast milk has a distinct smell that is hard to miss.

 What should you do if your refrigerated Breast milk looks clumpy or chunky?

 Now that you know your refrigerated chunky breast milk is not spoiled, can you feed it to your baby?